 OF ALL REMAINS SOMETHING (2018)

-The work started with the appropriation of the verse “from everything a little remained”, from the poem “Fragment” by Carlos Drummond de Andrade which also inspires the project its name, from which I wrote a poetry.
-Then, I took three old portraits from my family archive to compose the initial triptych: my grandmother, my grandmother with my mother and my mother with me.
-I chose to work with these pictures for their affective meaning and because these women left profound marks on my life.
+This project began with the appropriation of the verse “de tudo fica um pouco” (“off all remains something”) from the poem Resquício by Carlos Drummond de Andrade, which also gives the work its title.
+Inspired by this line, I wrote an original poem and created a triptych using three old family portraits: my grandmother, my grandmother with my mother, and my mother with me.
+I chose these images for their emotional significance and because they portray women who left deep marks on my life.

-The remains can range from genetic inheritance and physical similarities, represented in the first triptych by the female womb, maternity, and the tree of life, as well as objects like my grandmother’s crochet pieces that were incorporated into the images.
-The traces remain in writings and letters, as in one of the triptychs, in which I wrote by hand excerpts from the poem I created.
+These remnants manifest in different ways: in genetic inheritance and physical resemblances, represented in the first triptych by the female body, motherhood, and the tree of life; and in affective objects, such as pieces of my grandmother’s crochet, which were incorporated into the images.
+The traces also linger in writing and letters, as in one of the triptychs where I handwrote excerpts from the poem I composed.

-The work also presents photographs of old and affective objects, which belonged to me, my grandmother, and my mother.
+The work also includes photographs of personal objects belonging to me, my grandmother, and my mother—intimate relics that carry silent stories.

 Technical file: 5 triptych and 12 pictures printed with mineral pigments on ‘Kozo’ paper, exception made to a set on Luster paper.